 Here are a few ways you can reach out to people to shadow:

-- Make a nice profile on LinkedIn, then reach out to either people in the field that you are interested in.
+- Make a nice profile on LinkedIn, then reach out to people in the field you are interested in.
 Ask smart questions to each person to see what potential careers could come, and then try to shadow them.

 - Do it the old-fashioned way, by phone or in person.